andreypopp/upaas/README.md

     (install runtime dependencies and so on)
   * **.stack** which contains a single line with a name of the stack to use for running the app

+In the future **Makefile** will be provided by stack you will not have to write it unless you need to customize build process.